Integrations & Developer API

 How it connects

-SendOps connects to your AWS account with a single click, your Git repository via GitHub, and your team via Slack and webhooks.
+SendOps connects to your AWS account with a single click, your Git repository via GitHub, your team via Slack and webhooks, and everything else via a public API.
 Your application keeps sending through SES exactly the way it does today.

 AWS SES